CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 ## Tutorials

-See our [tutorial on using MZmine2](tutorials/americangutmzmine.md) for FBMN analysis of a cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/), and our [tutorial on running a FBMN analysis on GNP](tutorials/featurebasedgnps.md).
+See our [tutorial on using MZmine2](tutorials/americangutmzmine.md) for FBMN analysis of a cohort from the [American Gut Project](http://humanfoodproject.com/americangut/), and our [tutorial on running a FBMN analysis on GNP](tutorials/featurebasedgnps.md).

 ### Page contributors